Michelle Lee (plastic surgeon)

-Michelle Lee (born 13 July 1982) is an American plastic surgeon and television personality.
+Michelle Lee (born July 31 1982) is an American plastic surgeon and television personality.
 She is the founder of PERK plastic surgery and the creator of a luxury medical-grade skincare line PERKPotions.
-She is rated as one of the top facelift surgeons in the country.
+She has been consistently recognized by Castle Connolly as a top plastic surgeon in the nation and was named to Newsweek's America's Best Plastic Surgeons for Facelift in 2026.
 Dr. Lee starred in E!
 Entertainment's reality series Dr. 90210.

 Early life and education

 Lee was born in Shanghai on July 31, 1982, and grew up there.
 When she was nine years old, her family moved to San Diego, and she completed her high school education at Torrey Pines High School.
 She subsequently went on to the University of California, Los Angeles, to study classical piano and English literature.
 Lee traveled to Germany, Portugal, and Russia to perform as a classical pianist for the United States in a piano performance series.
 She's also been a soloist with a number of symphonies.
 Lee also enrolled at the University of Pennsylvania in 2005, where she received a Merit Scholarship to study medicine.
 Lee completed her plastic surgery residency and aesthetic surgery fellowship at Case Western Reserve University and Harvard University, respectively.